Which of the following is a phase of mitosis? | Channels for Pearson+

 1

+Identify the phases of mitosis: Prophase, Metaphase, Anaphase, and Telophase.
+These are the stages where the cell's chromosomes are separated into two identical sets.

-Identify that interphase is not a phase of mitosis; it is the phase where the cell prepares for division by replicating its DNA.
+Recognize that Interphase is not a phase of mitosis.
+Instead, it is the phase where the cell prepares for division by replicating its DNA and organelles.

+Differentiate between mitosis and meiosis.
+Meiosis is a different type of cell division that results in four genetically diverse daughter cells, each with half the number of chromosomes of the parent cell.

-Note that cytokinesis is the process that follows mitosis, where the cytoplasm of the cell divides, creating two separate cells.
+Understand that cytokinesis is the process that follows mitosis, where the cytoplasm of the cell divides, resulting in two separate cells.
+It is not a phase of mitosis itself.

-Understand that meiosis is a different type of cell division that results in four genetically diverse daughter cells, not a phase of mitosis.

 Watch next